talmiller2/slurmcmc/examples/docs/mcmc_surrogate.md

 This example's plots are generated using [example_mcmc_surrogate.py](../example_mcmc_surrogate.py).

-As in the previous [MCMC example](mcmc.md), we choose the log-probability function as minus the 2d-rosenbrock function, with zero probability assigned outside of the constraint circle.
+As in the [MCMC example](mcmc.md), we choose the log-probability function as minus the 2d-Rosenbrock function, with zero probability assigned outside of the constraint circle.
 This will serve as the "expensive" query, to demonstrate the procedure above.